Gautham495/react-native-play-age-range-declaration/README.md

 - 🟢 **Google Play Age Signals API** (Android)
 - 🔵 **Apple Declared Age Range API** (iOS 26+)

-> [!NOTE]
->
-> - The APIs for Apple's Declared Age Range works in iOS 26 as I have tested in real device and I have attached a video showing the workings of it.

 ---

 > [!IMPORTANT]
 >
-> - The APIs for Google Play Age Signals are returning "Not Yet Implemented" as of Nov 2025 for my app tested in my 2023 Android 14 device.
 > - Need testers for testing the library in a production based app with Android 15 or Android 16 and above!
+> - The APIs for Google Play Age Signals are returning "Not Yet Implemented" as of Nov 2025 for my app tested in my Android 14 device powered device which I bought in 2022.

 ---